The Aoyagi Laboratory, Tujunga

-This is what we believe world-saving looks like
+This is what we believe world-saving spaces look like

-FormLA Landscaping owners Cassy and Kirk Aoyagi wrapped their mid-century modern home with a lush, leafy, low water landscape.
-The naturalistic space, overflowing with hyperlocal California native plants, provides a refuge for the family, friends and an abundance of wildlife.
+Updated January 2026.
+By Cassy and Kirk Aoyagi.
+We’ve wrapped our mid-century modern home with a lush, leafy, low water landscape.
+The naturalistic space, overflowing with hyperlocal and rare California native plants, provides a refuge for family, friends and an abundance of wildlife.

 “We can save the world by planting natives,”